gortium/walkingmachine.github.io/en/about/index.md

 ## ORIGINS

-The Walking Machine club use to participate in the SAE Walking Machine competition.
-We participated in the competition for more than ten years.
-The club was founded in 1995 and has ever since had the goal the entire design of a mobile autonomous robot.
-It is probably the oldest robotic club still functional at the ETS University.
-Through years and different competitions, the club has evolved greatly, but its innovative spirit remains.
+The Walking Machine club used to participate in the SAE Walking Machine Student Collegiate Design Series.
+The club was founded in 1995.
+The original goal of the club was to build an autonomous robot.
+We are one of the oldest robotic club at ÉTS.
+Through out the years and different competitions, the club evolved greatly, but its innovative spirit remains.